 Our standards

 The College is committed to maintaining the highest possible standards for its exams.
-The DCH is modelled to assess key competencies expected of medical trainees with four to six months experience of providing paediatric clinical care.
-We strive to ensure that all exams are valid and reliable.
+The DCH is modelled to assess key competencies expected of medical trainees with some experience of providing paediatric clinical care (ideally 4-6 months or more).
+We strive to ensure that exams are valid and reliable.

 To ensure the pre-eminence of the DCH, the College rigorously quality assures all processes and actively engages in research and ongoing development work.